Processing math: 100%

 StablyPermutationMCheck(G,L1,L2)

-returns the same as StablyPermutationFCheck(G,L1,L2) but with respect to $M_G$ instead of $F$.
+returns the same as StablyPermutationFCheck(G,L1,L2) but with respect to MG instead of F.

 StablyPermutationFCheckP